Image

 • Did you refuse a breath or blood test?

-The outcome of an administrative hearing depends on your driving history in Lincoln County and across Missouri:
+The consequences of an administrative hearing suspension depend on your record in Lincoln County, MO and beyond:

 • First DWI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Lincoln County, MO after 30 days.

-• Second DWI Offense: Leads to a 1-year revocation period in Lincoln County, MO, or a 5-year license denial if the prior offense was within the past 5 years.
+• Second-Time DWI/DUI Offense: This means a 1-year license revocation and a possible 5-year license denial if your prior Lincoln County, MO DWI/DUI was within the last 5 years.

 Securing a Limited Driving Privilege (Hardship License) in Lincoln County, MO